shekhargulati/30-seconds-of-java/README.md

 Calculates the greatest common denominator (gcd) of an array of numbers.

-Use Array.stream().reduce() and the gcd formula (uses recursion) to calculate the greatest common denominator of an array of numbers.
+Use Arrays.stream().reduce() and the gcd formula (uses recursion) to calculate the greatest common denominator of an array of numbers.

 ```java
 public static OptionalInt gcd(int[] numbers) {